 - What is both significant and urgent?

-For instance, a malware attack on a branch office sales workstation that only connects to the office network via guest Wi-Fi would be considered as urgent but not equally important.
-On the other hand, losing a newly purchased laptop, with no significant data in it, maybe considered to be important but not urgent.
+For instance, a malware attack on a branch office sales workstation that only connects to the office network via guest Wi-Fi would be considered urgent but not equally important.
+On the other hand, losing a newly purchased laptop with no significant data may be considered important but not urgent.
 Example of an issue which is both important and urgent would be, a malware attack affecting production servers, phishing attempt on executives leading to the compromise of network credentials and denial of service on an e-commerce website.
-Urgent and significant scenarios take place when there is an extreme attack on an essential part of the system.
+Urgent and significant scenarios occur when there is an extreme attack on an essential part of the system.

-With the advancements in technology, where are decision is often made for us, it proves challenging to find a competent IT and security staff who will be reliable in case of an event?
+With the advancements in technology, where decisions are often made for us, it is challenging to find a competent IT and security staff who will be reliable in case of an event?

 Incident response plans vs. business continuity plans

-The incident response role is to keep threats at bay and keep the business running at low external risks.
-It should, therefore, be considered as part of business continuity, since it aims at proactively minimizing the negative impacts of unforeseen events.
+The incident response role keeps threats at bay and keeps the business running at low external risks.
+Therefore, it should be considered part of business continuity since it aims to minimize the negative impacts of unforeseen events proactively.
 Incident response out to have the highest visibility within an organization due to what is at stake and the various variables involved, such as technologies, business processes, and people.
 An incident response plan is largely dedicated to breaches and intrusions affecting applications and databases, networks and computers, and other related information assets.
-The most organization, therefore, keep the incident response plan as a stand-alone document, separate from the business continuity plan although referenced.
+Most organizations, therefore, keep the incident response plan as a stand-alone document, separate from the business continuity plan although referenced.
 Of significance is to ensure that the response plan is easily accessible by all team members when there is a need to do so.

 Tools used for incident response

-The emergence of Artificial intelligence allows for the capability to use technology to automate and streamlines response hence reduced system errors and as well, the detection time.
-Incident response tools provide professionals with the necessary information so that they know what to do once an abnormality has been detected within a given system.
+The emergence of Artificial intelligence allows for the capability to use technology to automate and streamline response, hence reducing system errors and detection time.
+Incident response tools provide professionals with the necessary information to know what to do once an abnormality has been detected within a given system.

 Prevention is key to incident response.
-The main intent of creating a great IR program is so that you can mitigate cyber-attacks and deal with other system vulnerabilities and exploits.
-However, your first line of defense is to keep your system safe, and employees empowered on how to defend and react in case of an incident or security breach.
+The main intent of creating a great IR program is to mitigate cyber-attacks and deal with other system vulnerabilities and exploits.
+However, your first line of defense is to keep your system safe and employees empowered to defend and react in case of an incident or security breach.

-The most significant and urgent security incidents are those that can directly affect your employees, malware, phishing attack on executives, and misconfigured computer systems and software that can be exploited by black-hats for further penetration and enumeration.
+The most significant and urgent security incidents are those that can directly affect your employees.
+Malware, phishing attacks on executives, and misconfigured computer systems and software that black-hats can exploit for further penetration and enumeration.
 With all the know-how on computer security and an accompanying A-class tool at our disposal, there is no need to offer hackers with low hanging-fruits.
 Unencrypted data, missing patches, and weak passwords can easily lead to an incident or security breach.
 Although that’s how breaches normally occur, it is upon every incident response team to up their game and identifies where the gaps and opportunities lie.